kailashmannem/leetcode-solutions/README.md

 # leetcode-solutions

-This repository contains my personal solutions to LeetCode problems.
+This repository contains my solutions to LeetCode problems.
 <br>
 These solutions are shared for learning purposes and do not include copyrighted problem descriptions or test cases.
 <br>